Best Sitting Position for Sacroiliac Joint Pain

-- Three to five centimetres should separate the edge of your seat from your knees.
+- Three to five centimeters should separate the edge of your seat from your knees.

 Based on the width of the seat, lumbar support should be placed around the L3/L4 vertebrae of the backrest.

-An incorrectly fitted lumbar support can exacerbate the curve of the spine (lordosis) if placed too high.
-In the case of low lumbar support, the spine may be overloaded, which can result in back pain.
+If placed too high, an incorrectly fitted lumbar support can exacerbate the spine curve (lordosis).
+In the case of low lumbar support, the spine may be overloaded, resulting in back pain.